 Although we are aware that these plate tectonic reconstruction maps are in themselves models and not direct observations, we propose to develop an assimilation method that use them as data to assimilate in our mantle convection model.
-This solution

-- 20 is generally chosen in mantle circulation reconstructions (Bunge et al., 2002; Zhang et al., 2010; Bower et al., 2015), because it provides continuous surface boundary conditions in space and time for the period of reconstruction.
-One advantage of the technique we develop is that it is possible to consider errors on the data that are assimilated, another is that the reconstructions do not need to be known at all times and at all points on the surface.
+This solution is generally chosen in mantle circulation reconstructions (Bunge et al., 2002; Zhang et al., 2010; Bower et al., 2015), because it provides continuous surface boundary conditions in space and time for the period of reconstruction.
+One advantage of the technique we develop is that it is possible to consider errors in the data that are assimilated, another is that the reconstructions do not need to be known at all times and at all points on the surface.
 Hence it is possible, in principle, to design a data assimilation scheme using direct observations.
-However, this would require further developments both on the database design - and on the data assimilation algorithm.
+However, this would require further developments both on the database design and on the data assimilation algorithm.
 Sequential data assimilation methods for mantle circulation are still in their infancy, so we opt for a simpler structure of the data to be assimilated: a time series of maps of surface velocity and seafloor age, as given by plate tectonic reconstructions.

 In this study, we limit ourselves to the test of data assimilation in synthetic experiments.
 In the model described in Sect.
-2.1, the absence of small scale convection at the base of the boundary layer makes the surface heat flux an excellent proxy for

-30 the age of the seafloor (Coltice et al., 2012).
+2.1, the absence of small-scale convection at the base of the boundary layer makes the surface heat flux an excellent proxy for the age of the seafloor (Coltice et al., 2012).
 Consequently, we consider surface heat flux and surface velocity as the data to assimilate.

-To our knowledge, the amplitude of the uncertainty on global plate tectonic reconstructions has not yet been assessed.
-For the synthetic tests we perform in Sect.
-4, we choose an arbitrary value of 10% of the root mean square value of heat flux and surface velocity, respectively.
+To our knowledge, the amplitude of the uncertainty in global plate tectonic reconstructions has not yet been assessed.

+In the synthetic test we perform in Sect.
+4, we choose for the amplitude of the uncertainties in heat flux and velocity an arbitrary value of 10% of their respective root mean square values.
 We further discuss this choice in Sect.
 5.

-2.3 Ensemble Kalman filtering framework: notations
+2.3 Ensemble Kalman filtering framework notations